ganesh0455/Redux/redux-practice/Readme.txt

 therefore redux will forwards an action to the reducer reads that description of desired operation and then that operation is performed by the reducer.

-Step 1 : Components dispatch actions , which describe what should be done, but don't do it directly, Step 2 : .Then those actions are forwarded to the reducer, the reducer then does what the action wants, the reducer to do.
+Step 1 : Components dispatch actions , which describe what should be done, but don't do it directly, Step 2 : Then those actions are forwarded to the reducer, the reducer then does what the action wants, the reducer to do.
-Step 3 : .And then the reducer, spits out a new state, which effectively will replace the existing state in that Central Data Store.
+Step 3 : And then the reducer, spits out a new state, which effectively will replace the existing state in that Central Data Store.
-Step 4 : .And when that happens, when that state in that data store is updated, subscribing components are notified, so that they can update their UI.
+Step 4 : And when that happens, when that state in that data store is updated, subscribing components are notified, so that they can update their UI.
 That's how Redux works.